Alxfndz/Alxfndz/README.md

 #### -💻🎓 Next I will be continuing my education at The Georgia Institute of Technology purusing an M.S. in Computer Science.

-#### -💻📈 I'm an aspiring Quantitative Developer with a passion for all things Data & Capital Markets.
+#### -💻📈 I'm an aspiring Quant Dev with a passion for all things Data & Capital Markets.

 #### Socials: